What does hospice care provide?

 The interdisciplinary team coordinates and supervises all care 7 days a week, 24 hours a day.
 This team is responsible for making sure that all involved services share information.
 This may include the inpatient facility, the home care agency, the doctor, and other community professionals, such as pharmacists, clergy, and funeral directors.
 You and your caregivers are encouraged to contact your hospice team if you’re having a problem, any time of the day or night.
 There’s always someone on call to help you with whatever may arise.
 Hospice care assures you and your family that you are not alone and help can be reached at any time.

-For patients being cared for at home, hospice service may offer respite care – often in up to 5-day periods – to allow friends and family some time away from caregiving.
-During this time you will be cared for either in the hospice facility or in beds that are set aside in nursing homes or hospitals.
+For patients being cared for at home, hospice service may offer respite care to allow friends and family some time away from caregiving.
+Respite care can be given in up to 5-day periods of time, during which you are cared for either in the hospice facility or in beds that are set aside in nursing homes or hospitals.
 Families can plan a mini-vacation, go to special events, or simply get much-needed rest at home while you are cared for in an inpatient setting.